 8. Buy second hand

 Look to local charity shops or independent boutiques for one-of-a-kind gifts.
-Items such as books, clothes, toys or electronic equipment such as a digital camera make for great keepsakes.
+Items such as books, clothes, toys or electronic equipment like a digital camera make for great keepsakes.

 Top tip!
 Remember to choose products designed to be repaired instead of replaced.
 When purchasing presents always ask for plastic free packaging.
-It may not be possible, but the more people who ask, the more likely for change to happen.
+The more of us who ask, the more likely we are to create change together.